gabrielcancel/google-data-analyst-case-study/README.md

 | 87858 | 2020-12-15 12:12:43 | 2020-11-25 08:42:16 | -29010.450000 |
 | 90888 | 2020-12-15 11:34:38 | 2020-11-25 08:09:43 | -29004.916667 |

 We see that we have negative durations.
-Delete negative duration.
+Delete negative durations.

 ```python
 df = df[df['started_at'] < df['ended_at']]